UnlyEd/GraphCMS-cache-boilerplate/README.md

 ### _"Why/when should I use this?"_

 - _"I don't use [GraphCMS](https://graphcms.com/), is this any useful to me?"_:
-    - **No**, it's likely not.
+    - **It may be**.
-    This service is meant to be a proxy server between you apps and your GraphCMS API endpoint.
+    This service is meant to be a proxy server between you apps and your GraphQL API endpoint.
-    It's completely useless if you don't use GraphCMS in the first place.
+    It's completely useless if you don't use GraphQL in the first place.
+(GraphCMS relies on GraphQL) **It was build with first-class GraphCMS support in mind, but it works for any GraphQL endpoint.** _The only difference between GraphQL/GraphCMS is that this project automatically forwards GraphCMS-specific HTTP headers to the GraphQL endpoint.
+But you can custom headers-forwarding by forking it!_
 - _"I want to protect our apps against unpredictable outages from GraphCMS (or its 3rd party services), will this help me?"_:
     - **Yes**, it will.
 Read on!
 - _"I want to lower our GraphCMS cost by reducing the number of calls hitting their API, will this help me?"_:
     - **Yes**, it will.
 Read on!
-- _"I use frontend apps (react, angular, vue, etc.) and want to hide our GraphCMS API credentials that are currently visible in the browser source code, will this help me?"_:
+- _"I use frontend apps (react, angular, vue, etc.) and want to hide our GraphQL API credentials that are currently visible in the browser source code, will this help me?"_:
     - **Yes**, it will.
 Read on!
-- _"I want to improve the performance of our apps that rely on GraphCMS API, will this help me?"_:
+- _"I want to improve the performance of our apps that rely on GraphQL API, will this help me?"_:
     - **Yes**, it will.
 Read on!
-- _"I want to run some automated data transformations after fetching those from GraphCMS API, will this help me?"_:
+- _"I want to run some automated data transformations after fetching those from GraphQL API, will this help me?"_:
     - It **could**, but it's not the main purpose.
     It could be a good place to start though, give it a try and see for yourself!
 - _"I'm just looking for something simple to setup that will just act as a temporary cache (caching mechanism on a limited period), is this still for me?"_: